LaunchPadLab/slack_twitter_app/README.md

 [![Code Climate](https://codeclimate.com/repos/5727c3e0b7eacc22740059a0/badges/c6e5cf6f1cce6491948d/gpa.svg)](https://codeclimate.com/repos/5727c3e0b7eacc22740059a0/feed)

-An app to send tweets from a Slack channel to Twitter.
+Tweet while you Slack!
+You're already using Slack for all forms of communication, why not send tweets to Twitter from Slack too?

 TODO - add a more marketable general description and a detailed description including requirements (ie paid heroku account)